noahehall/theBookOfNoah/0current/aws/exams/services/apigateway.md

 - Deploy an API to multiple stages, allowing easy differentiation between development, test, production as well as versioning
 - Connect custom domains to an API
 - Define models to help standardize your API request and response transformations

+## terms

+- resource
+- methods: i.e. http methods
+- backend target: e.g. a lambda function, another aws service, or a thirdparty api

+## basics

+- A microservice using Amazon API Gateway consists of a defined resource and associated methods (GET, POST, PUT, etc.) in API Gateway as well as the backend target